-The Laboratory self-declared that its Environmental Management System (EMS) was in compliance with DOE O 450.1A in 2009 and most recently the EMS conforms to elements of the ISO14001:2004 standard and DOE O 36.1.
-To ensure conformity the Laboratory undergoes an external audit every three years.
+In 2009 the Laboratory self-declared that its Environmental Management System (EMS) was in compliance with DOE O 450.1A, and most recently the EMS conforms to elements of the ISO14001:2004 standard and DOE O 436.1.
+To ensure conformity, the Laboratory undergoes an external DOE audit every three years.
 The EMS is also incorporated into the Laboratory's Integrated Safety Management System (ISMS).
-The ISMS consists of many systems, programs, plans, policies, and processes that include protection of the environment, pollution prevention and compliance.
-Examples include but are not limited to readiness review, training, program walkthroughs, and National Environmental Protection Act (NEPA).
+The ISMS consists of systems, programs, plans, policies, and processes that include protection of the environment, pollution prevention and compliance.
+Examples include, but are not limited to, readiness review, training, program walkthroughs, and adherence to the National Environmental Protection Act (NEPA).